Stability of Random Admissible-Set Scheduling in Spatially Continuous Wireless Systems: Proof

-For any $S \in \Omega$, let $v_S(y)$ be the number of admissible subsets of particles of size $|S|$ with exactly one residing in each of the regions contained in~$S$, with the convention that $v_{\emptyset}(y)=1$ for all $y \in \Psi$.
-Because every admissible subset can have at most one particle residing in each region, there is exactly one $S \in \Omega$ for which this subset is counted in $v_S(y)$.
-Thus the total number of admissible subsets of particles is given by $\sum_{T \in \Omega} v_T(y)$ and, as an admissible subset of particles is selected uniformly at random,
+Then, \beeq \sum_{S \in \Theta(y)} q_S(y) \log(w_S(y)) \geq (1 - \frac{\delta}{2}) \log(w(y)) \sum_{S \in \Upsilon(y)} q_S(y). \eneq For any $S \in \Theta$, let $v_S(y)$ be the number of admissible subsets of particles of size $|S|$ with exactly one residing in each of the regions contained in~$S$, with the convention that $v_{\emptyset}(y)=1$ for all $y \in \Psi$ as the empty set is always admissible.
+Because every admissible subset can have at most one particle residing in each region, there is exactly one $S \in \Theta$ for which this subset is counted in $v_S(y)$.
+Thus the total number of admissible subsets of particles is given by $\sum_{T \in \Theta} v_T(y)$ and, as an admissible subset of particles is selected uniformly at random,

-Further observe that $v_S(y) \leq w_S(y)$ for all $S \in \Omega$, with equality for all $S \in \Theta(y)$.
+Further observe that $v_S(y) \leq w_S(y)$ for all $S \in \Theta (y)$, with equality for all $S \in \Omega(y)$.

-Thus
+Thus,